Set Up a Cluster on Linux Systems#

 tail -n 100 /var/log/cassandra/system.log | grep -iE "error|warning"

-To establish a cluster of 3 active Elasticsearch nodes, follow the installation instructions provided on this page for each node.
+To establish a cluster of three active Elasticsearch nodes, follow the installation instructions for each node.

 http.host: 0.0.0.0